-Peel and dice red onion; wash, dry and dice zucchini; wash, dry, deseed and dice bell pepper; wash and dry asparagus and cut off dry ends; wash and dry cherry tomatoes.
+Peel and dice red onion; wash, dry and dice zucchini, bell pepper, and asparagus; wash and dry cherry tomatoes.
 Place vegetables on a baking sheet, drizzle with avocado oil and sprinkle with sea salt, pepper, basil, oregano and red pepper flakes.

 Roast both veggies and chicken for 12-15 minutes.
 SET AN ALARM (!!!)